yvesmartindestaillades/phantom/harvard.md

 ---
 layout: inner
-title: ATPen
+title: About
-permalink: /atpen/
+permalink: /harvard/
 ---
-## Markdown
+## A proprioceptive method for estimating the position of a robotic arm

 Text can be **bold**, _italic_, ~~strikethrough~~ or `keyword`.